Rectal bleeding: 7 medical causes

 The most common causes of rectal bleeding are:

 Haemorrhoids, also called piles, are swollen blood vessels in the rectum or anus.
-These can cause bleeding when passing stools, an itchy feel around the anus and sometimes pain.
+These can cause bleeding when passing stools, an itchy feeling around the anus and sometimes pain.

 Haemorrhoids vary in size and can occur either inside or outside of the anus.